idaholab/moose/docs/content/documentation/systems/Materials/phase_field/CrossTermBarrierFunctionMaterial.md

 The $W_{ij}$ is a matrix of all coefficients for the pair terms.

-!parameters /Materials/CrossTermBarrierFunctionMaterial
+!syntax parameters /Materials/CrossTermBarrierFunctionMaterial

-!inputfiles /Materials/CrossTermBarrierFunctionMaterial
+!syntax inputs /Materials/CrossTermBarrierFunctionMaterial

-!childobjects /Materials/CrossTermBarrierFunctionMaterial
+!syntax children /Materials/CrossTermBarrierFunctionMaterial